JuliaLang/julia/doc/stdlib/numbers.rst

    Test whether ``x`` or all its elements are numerically equal to some real number.

+.. function:: isimag(z) -> Bool

+   ..
+Docstring generated from Julia source

+   Test whether ``z`` is purely imaginary, i.e. has a real part equal to 0.

 .. function:: Float32(x [, mode::RoundingMode])

    ..
 Docstring generated from Julia source